pineconedata/pineconedata.github.io/_posts/2025-04-04-ridge-regression-vs-ols-linear-regression-models.md

 ```

 # Select the Model
 The first part of training any machine learning model is selecting the model to use.
 This might sound obvious, but selecting the “best” model for your problem depends on a variety of factors.
-We’ll likely explore this step in more detail in future articles ([let me know](/workwithme/) if you would be interested in that), but for today let's revisit [scikit-learn’s model flowchart](https://scikit-learn.org/stable/machine_learning_map.html) to find an appropriate model.
+We'll likely explore this step in more detail in future articles ([let me know](/workwithme/) if you would be interested in that), but for today let's revisit [scikit-learn's model flowchart](https://scikit-learn.org/stable/machine_learning_map.html) to find an appropriate model.

 ![scikit-learn's algorithm flowchat](https://scikit-learn.org/stable/_downloads/b82bf6cd7438a351f19fac60fbc0d927/ml_map.svg)